iobis/manual/ipt.md

 In order to publish data with GBIF, the OBIS node also need to become a [data publisher in GBIF](https://www.gbif.org/become-a-publisher), and link the IPT installation with this publishing organization.
 OBIS nodes are encouraged to use the OBIS node name as the publishers's name, unless the host institution requires its institutional name to be used.
 In the latter case, reference to the OBIS node can be added in the description, as well as between brackets in the title.
 The name of the IPT instance can also refer to the OBIS node.
 OBIS nodes are also encouraged to select OBIS as the endorsing organization.
 In this way, the OBIS node is also listed on the [OBIS page](https://www.gbif.org/participant/304) at GBIF.

-#### Publish your data
+### Introduction to publishing your data

 With regard to populating the IPT with marine data for OBIS, there are two possible approaches:

 1. Manager driven: You as node manager take the responsibility of describing, checking and uploading the data and metadata to the IPT.
 The data provider can send you the data ‘as such’ or you can make agreements with your providers on the accepted OBIS data format and standards.
 This approach will give you a very good knowledge of what data is available.
 It can be time-consuming, as (extended) communication with the data provider will be necessary to document the metadata and to re-format the data to the OBIS standards.

 2. User driven: You as node manager can guide (some of your) data providers to publish the data and metadata to the IPT themselves.
 Your main task will be to make sure that all relevant information and data for OBIS is available and that you perform the necessary quality checks before the data are released to OBIS.
 Once the Darwin Core Archive is created, the data provider should inform the node manager of this action, so he or she can do the necessary quality control checks.
 In order for the node manager to be able to look at the dataset, the data provider should add him or her as a “resource manager” to this specific dataset.

 In most cases, there will be a combination of these two approaches.
 The chosen approach will largely depend on the capacity, availability and willingness of your data provider to invest extra time in formatting and thoroughly describing their data.
 If you – as node manager – would prefer a partly user driven approach, the following steps to publishing marine data to OBIS briefly explains how you or a data provider can upload, standardize and publish a dataset on the OBIS node IPT, without the hassle of installing and maintaining an IPT instance.
 The data are published in your organization’s name.
 This guide is based on the Canadensys 7-step guide to publishing marine data:

 Desmet, P. & C. Sinou.
 2012.
 7-step guide to data publication.
 Canadensys. [http://community.canadensys.net/publication/data-publication-guide](http://community.canadensys.net/publication/data-publication-guide).

 > Caution: Make sure you have obtained the rights from the data owners to publish their data!

-##### Create your resource on the IPT
+#### Create your resource on the IPT

 The  Integrated Publishing Toolkit (IPT), developed by GBIF, is an open source web application that can be customized by the OBIS node manager.
 The IPT-instance is used to publish and register all the datasets.
 To be able to create and manage your own dataset (called a “resource” by GBIF), you will need a user account.
 Contact your node manager to create one for you.